-Often, patients just think they have a migraine or headache problem when they are suffering from occlusal dysfunction.
+Often, patients just think they have a migraine or headache problem when in actual fact they are suffering from occlusal dysfunction.
 This issue is usually caused by a trauma or an ill-functioning bite over a long period of time.
 It can also originate from sleep apnea or become exaggerated due to sleep disturbance.

 What Is Occlusal Disease?